OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/storage/storage-dotnet-shared-access-signature-part-2.md

     string containerSASWithAccessPolicy = "<your container SAS with access policy>";
     string blobSASWithAccessPolicy = "<your blob SAS with access policy>";

-    //Call the test methods with the shared access signatures created on the container, with and without the access policy.
+    //Call hello test methods with hello shared access signatures created on hello container, with and without hello access policy.
     UseContainerSAS(containerSAS);
     UseContainerSAS(containerSASWithAccessPolicy);